-Of greater impact on the littoral regime is the effect of interrupting or altering the longshore transport of beach material, e.g. by the construction of a harbour breakwater or groyne system.
-The long-term effects of either reducing or stopping all drift along a coastline can be an increase in erosion at beaches along the coast due to sediment starvation.
+Of greater impact on the littoral regime is the effect of interrupting or altering the longshore transport of beach material, e.g. by the construction of a harbour breakwater or construction of a groyne system.
+The long-term effects of either reducing or stopping all drift along a coastline, can be an increase in erosion at beaches further along the coast due to sediment starvation.